anastDev/Blog-Project/README.md

 ### Useful resources

 - [Youtube - Slaying The Dragon](https://www.youtube.com/@slayingthedragon) - I found this YouTube channel incredibly helpful for learning CSS Flexbox and Responsive CSS.
 Each concept was explained clearly and was easy to understand, making it a valuable resource for anyone looking to improve their CSS skills.

 - [W3schools](https://www.w3schools.com/css/default.aspm) - On this website, I was able to explore elements and learn how to effectively use them in my code.
 Very beginner-friendly.

+- [Bootstrap](https://getbootstrap.com/docs/4.0/components/card/) - Reviewed the documentation and used it for reference in building the card UI.

 ## Author